 When you are going through an emotional divorce and trying to work out what’s best for your children, it can be a challenge to think clearly and make the important decisions that will affect the rest of your lives.
+It helps to be able to consult with a child custody lawyer who is familiar with the family law system here in Alberta.

 The team at Jennings Family Law can help you formulate a parenting plan that is agreeable to both parents and, most importantly, in the best interests of your child(ren).